droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

 Moreover, all of terms must be effective search term for the Groonga database.
 If you use randomly generated terms (like `P2qyNJ9L`, `Hy4pLKc5`, `D5eftuTp`, ...), you won't get effective benchmark result, because "not found" results will be returned for most requests.

-So there is another utility command `drnbench-extract-searchterms`.
+So there is a utility command `drnbench-extract-searchterms`.
 It generates list of terms from Groonga's select result, like:

 ~~~